pauldlynch/cookbook-hugo/content/recipes/2010-11-10-ChickenHamPie.md

 ## Variations

 Could try using a small pot of cr&egrave;me fra&icirc;che instead of the white sauce.
-It’s OK to use shortcrust pastr#y.
+It’s OK to use shortcrust pastry instead of puff if you prefer.